 YESTERDAY AND TOMORROW

-We asked people to register their events, a process which takes 2 minutes and costs nothing.
-That’s so we could chat them through the process and make sure they both felt and were prepared.
-We gave a lot of encouragement, heard their stories and reflections (posting many on our blog) and visited during tours whenever we could.
-Some people hosted one pop-up, others hosted dozens.
+We ask people to register their events, a process which takes 2 minutes and costs nothing.
+That’s so we can chat them through the process and make sure they both felt and were prepared.
+We give a lot of encouragement, hear their stories and reflections (posting many on our blog) and visit during tours whenever we can.
+Some people host one pop-up, others dozens.
 Many we never spoke with again, and several have become truly great friends.
-Registration was never about tracking or monitoring, but about connecting with the people and welcoming them into the field, just as they would be welcoming people to the event.
+Registration has never been about tracking or monitoring or credit, but about connecting with the people and welcoming them into the field, just as they will be welcoming people to the event.

-Not least, we wanted to send them lots of free info on playwork!
+Not least, we want to share useful resources on playwork!

-There was also an element of anxiety for control there, we’ll admit it.
-We’ve heard folks explain these events to others, saying “it’s so easy you just bring out junk and kids play with it!”
+But someone recently asked us why we were ‘demanding credit’ by independent event organizers.
+This was a surprise, and we wondered if others were questioning our motivation in asking people to register.
+It’s true we’ve felt some anxiety as this concept spread.
+We’ve heard folks explain this model by saying “it’s so easy, you just bring out junk and kids play with it!”
 While that’s true, it’s definitely not the whole truth.
-Worse, it contributes to a worrying tendency among new Adventure Playground enthusiasts to love the site and forget the staff.
-Adventure Playgrounds simply don’t work without trained playwork staff, and we’ll keep repeating that forever.
+Worse, it contributes to a worrying tendency among new Adventure Playground enthusiasts to love the site and forget the staff, to focus on the stuff rather than the people who are constantly making nuanced assessments and responses in support of children's play.
+‘Proper’ Adventure Playgrounds simply don’t work without trained playwork staff, and we’ll keep repeating that forever.
+Similarly, even at pop-up adventure playgrounds organizers often find that, while much of the work is intuitive, vocabulary and reflective community make a vital difference.

 The phrase ‘pop-up adventure playground’ has officially gone beyond us.
 To us, that’s a sign of its success thanks to the hard work and inspiration of so many people.
 We’ve decided it’s time to become even more transparent about what these events are, where they come from, and how to do your own.
 The question of how to be more useful has guided us from the beginning - that’s why we’re YOUR play association!